-- A. CE wishes to disclose certain information to BA, some of which may constitute Protected Health Information ("PHI"); - B. It is the goal of CE and BA to protect the privacy and provide for the security of PHI owned by CE that is disclosed to BA or accessed, received, stored, maintained, modified or retained by BA in compliance with HIPAA (42 U.S.C.
-1320d 3120d-8) and its implementing regulations at 45 C.F.R.
+This HI or "CE" PAA Business Associate Agreement is between the State of Alaska, Department of Health ("Covered Entity" ') and ness Associate" or "BA").
+RECITALS Where as, A. CE wishes to disclose certain information to BA, some of which may constitute Protected Health Information ("PHI"); В. It is the goal of CE and BA to protect the privacy and provide for the security of PHI owned by CE that is disclosed to BA or accessed, received, stored, maintained, modified or retained by BA in compliance with HIPAA (42 U.S.C.
+1320d - 3120d-8) and its implementing regulations at 45 C.F.R.
 160 and 45 C.F.R.
-164 (the "Privacy and Security Rule"), the Health Information Technology for Economic and Clinical Health Act of 2009 (P.L.
-111-5) (the "HITECH Act"), and with other applicable laws; - C. The purpose and goal of the HIPAA Business Associate Agreement ("BAA") is to satisfy certain standards and requirements of HIPAA, HITECH Act, and the Privacy and Security Rule, including but not limited to 45 C.F.R.
+164 (the "Privacy and Security Rule"), the Health Information Technology for Economic and Clinical Health Acc of 2009 (P.L.
+111-5) (the "HITECH Act"), and with other applicable laws; C. The purpose and goal of the HIPAA Business Associate Agreement ("BAA") is to satisfy certain standards and requirements of HIPAA, HITECH Act, and the Privacy and Security Rule, including but not limited to 45 C.F.R.
 164.502(e) and 45 C.F.R.
-164.504(e), as may be amended from time to time; - D. CE may operate a drug and alcohol treatment program that must comply with the Federal Confidentiality of Alcohol and Drug Abuse Patient Records law and regulations, 42 U.S.C.
+164.504(e), as may be amended from time to time; D. CE may operate a drug and alcohol treatment program that must comply with the Federal Confidentiality of Alcohol and Drug Abuse Patient Records law and regulations, 42 U.S.C.
 290dd-2 and 42 C.F.R.
-Part 2 (collectively "Part 2"); and - E. BA may be a Qualified Service Organization ("QSO") under Part 2 and therefore must agree to certain mandatory provisions regarding the use and disclosure of substance abuse treatment information.
+Part 2 (collectively "Part 2"); and E. BA may be a Qualified Service Organization ("QSO") under Part 2 and therefore must agree to certain mandatory provisions regarding the use and disclosure of substance abuse treatment information.